ffund/tcp-ip-essentials/lab2/2-9-ip-subnet.md

 route -n
 ```

 to see the current ARP table and routing table.
+Save these for your lab report.
 Are there any entries in either table that apply to the address 10.10.10.100?

 Then, run